 🚇 Nearest station is Shoreditch High Street.

-Add in the fact that they’ve got a whole host of things on the menu for kids ages 10 and under – as well as some succulent steak burgers, sandwiches and bowl-style food for adults – and you can see why we really love this one.
+Add in the fact that they’ve got a whole host of things on the menu for kids ages 10 and under—as well as some succulent steak burgers, sandwiches and bowl-style food for adults—and you can see why this one’s a good choice.

 📍You’ll find the Hard Rock Cafe at 150 Old Park Lane, London, W1K 1QZ GB.